jruydemir/recipes/soups/pork_meatball_jook.md

 3. Form into meatballs with about the diameter of a nickel.
 4. At this point the rice should be soft.
 Use a whisk to break the rice, stirring quickly for about 1 minute.
 Turn heat down to low.
 5. Separate the greens of the bok choi from the stems.
 Slice the leaves about a 1/4 inch thick.
 Slice the stems about 1/8th in thick.
-6. Add the meatballs gently to the porrage, let cook for 2 minutes then add the sliced up stems.
+6. Add the meatballs gently to the porridge, let cook for 2 minutes then add the sliced up stems.
 Gently stir.
 Let cook for another 5 minutes, then add the leaves and green onions.

 Notes
 =====